taiandrew/taiandrew.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor of Economics at the [Defense Resources Management Institute](https://nps.edu/web/drmi), located at the [Naval Postgraduate School](https://nps.edu/) (NPS).
-I also teach at the Dept. of Defense Management (NPS's business school).
-I received my PhD in Economics from UC Berkeley.
+I am an economist working primarily in microeconomic theory.
+I received my PhD in Economics from UC Berkeley in 2024, and a B.A. in Economics and Applied Mathematics, also from UC Berkeley.

-My interests are primarily in microeconomic theory.
-Please see my [CV](files/Tai_CV.pdf).

 **Contact:** andrew.tai@nps.edu